HollowMan6/02239-Data-Security/Report-access-control.md

     logger.error("Invalid Configuration");
 ```

 For every method within the printing system, the AC verification is implemented after checking user authentication.
-Permissions are checked through the specific implementation of `isMethodGranted`, and after retreiving methodName and userName, if the permission is not granted, the client will display the NOT_ALLOWED error message:
+Permissions are checked through the specific implementation of `isMethodGranted` by providing username and method, then if the permission is not granted, the client will display a NOT_ALLOWED error message:

 ```
 String methodName = new Object() {}.getClass().getEnclosingMethod().getName();